All-girl wrestling tournament takes the mat, first in the Ohio Valley

 OHIO COUNTY, W.Va.
-(WTRF)– Over 120 girls from six different states, gathered at the Highlands Sports Complex, for the first ever ‘Battle for the Belt.’
+(WTRF)– Over 120 girls from six different states, gathered at the Highlands Sports Complex Sunday, for the first ever ‘Battle for the Belt.’

 It’s put on by the Valkyrie Girls Wrestling Club in Benwood West Virginia.